-While the previous sections focused on π/K identification, both e/π and to some extent p/K capabilities are also important for the EIC central detector.
+While the previous sections focused on π/K identification, both e/π and, to some extent, p/K capabilities are also important for the EIC central detector.
 The former is essential for reliably detecting and identifying high- Q^2 electrons when the electron beam energy is low, and the energy of the scattered electrons is even lower.
 Fig. 1 also indicates that the pion background may be significant for momenta up to about 1 GeV/c.
 A DIRC, and in particular a "Super-DIRC", would be able to augment the capabilities of the electromagnetic calorimeter in this range.
-The ability to push the lower limit of reliable electron identification can be important for measuring F_L , as well as for other measurement that wish to cover a wide range of photon virtualities (Q^2) and electron inelasticities (y).
-A supplementary low-threshold gas Cherenkov detector would be extend the e/π separation up to about 3 GeV/c.
-However, since the pion background drops off rapidly in the 1-3 GeV/c range, the precise requirements for such supplementary coverage needs to be determined.
+The ability to push the lower limit of reliable electron identification can be important for measuring F_L , as well as for other measurements that wish to cover a wide range of photon virtualities (Q^2) and electron inelasticities (y).
+A supplementary low-threshold gas Cherenkov detector would extend the e/π separation up to about 3 GeV/c.
+However, since the pion background drops off rapidly in the 1 - 3 GeV/c range, the benefits from this additional coverage need to be determined.

-A gas Cherenkov would offer limited p/K identification capabilities, but already a BaBar-type DIRC can do a good job up to about 6 GeV/c, while a "Super-DIRC" would extend the range even further.
-High- p_T protons and antiprotons are expected to be relatively uncommon.
-Most baryons originating from the fragmentation of the target nucleon (as well as nuclear spectators) will be produced at small angles and end up in the endcap detectors.
-Still, the capability to detect high- p_T protons can be valuable.
+A gas Cherenkov detector would offer only p/K identification above the kaon threshold (~ 9 GeV/c), but a DIRC could cover a significant range at lower momenta.
+Already a BaBar-type DIRC can do a good job up to about 6 GeV/c, while a "Super-DIRC" would extend this even further.
+High- p_T protons and antiprotons are expected to be relatively uncommon, as most nuclear spectators and baryons originating from the fragmentation of the target nucleon will be produced at small angles and hit the endcap detectors.
+Still, the capability to detect and identify high- p_T protons can be valuable.

-Proposed R&D
+2. Proposed R&D